Quick Fixes for Home Repairs

 Published on December 1, 1993

-But now it’s winter and you’re trapped indoors, so you may as well repair the door that keeps slamming or adjust the window shade that won’t snap back up.
+No matter the season, it’s time to repair the door that keeps slamming or adjust the window shade that won’t snap back up.
 To help you along, we have compiled over a dozen quick fixes to the most common — and most irritating — problems you’re likely to encounter around the home, based on the extensive home-repair experience of “Super Handyman” Al Carrell.

 Door Repairs